mrsWeasel/portfolio-projects/README.md

 If you wish to run MongoDB locally, install MongoDB community server with HomeBrew.
 Step by step instructions: https://www.mongodb.com/docs/manual/administration/install-community/#std-label-install-mdb-community-edition (install version 7.0 to make sure it is compatible!)

-Create `env.local` file for storing environment variables.
+Create `.env.local` file for storing environment variables.
 Copy and paste from below.
 MONGODB_URI will work as is.
 Replace other details with your own.

 ```
 MONGODB_URI=mongodb://localhost:27017